 In November of 2015, I had received a note from a supporter who had reached out to a semi-famous veterinarian and respectfully asked him if he would help us with awareness for declawing and the bill in New York.

 This veterinarian was Dr Andy Roark.
-He had told this supporter in an email, “I’m opposed to declawing but have not made my views on this issue public for a variety of reasons.”
+He had told this supporter in an email in 2015, “I’m opposed to declawing but have not made my views on this issue public for a variety of reasons.”

 Dr Roark went on to tell this person in an email that he believes he can do more good in the veterinary community when his feelings are unknown because it helps him generate productive discussions without having people get defensive and shut down.
 He said that he would like to move veterinary medicine forward as a whole, and that was the best way for him to do that.